Evaluation and Prognostic Validation of Deep Regression Models for WSI-Based Gene-Expression Prediction: Results

+We then investigate whether performance can be improved by replacing a single transcriptome-wide model with multiple models trained on subsets of genes.
+Figure~\ref{fig:main_results_detailed} shows the results when varying the number of \textit{Direct - ABMIL} models and grouping genes either by sequential chunking or clustering.
+Across the four TCGA datasets, increasing the number of models from one to more than $200$ yields at most modest gains, with no consistent advantage for either grouping strategy.
+In particular, on TCGA-BRCA the performance remains essentially unchanged, indicating that splitting the regression task does not provide a meaningful benefit in this setting.

-Figure~\ref{fig:main_results_detailed} shows how the performance is affected (across the four datasets) when multiple \textit{UNI - Direct - ABMIL} models are used to output a full predicted gene-expression profile $\hat{y}(x) \in \mathbb{R}^N$ for each WSI $x$.
-When increasing the number of models from a single one to more than $500$, we observe slight improvements on TCGA-STAD and TCGA-BLCA, and effectively no difference on TCGA-BRCA or TCGA-HNSC.
-On TCGA-BRCA, the mean Pearson correlation is even slightly decreased with more models.
-Also, we observe no clear difference in performance between the sequential chunking or clustering of genes.
-The performance of multiple \textit{UNI - Direct - ABMIL} models is further studied in Figure~\ref{fig:main_results_detailed_first800}.
-There, we start with the extreme case of training one model for each individual gene, and then progressively increase the number of genes per model, ending with the standard case of a single model regressing all $N=20\thinspace530$ genes.
-In order to make this evaluation computationally manageable, we evaluate all models only on the subset of the first $800$ genes (for the extreme case of one gene per model, we thus have to train $800$ models instead of $20\thinspace530$).
-We observe that, while the optimal number of genes per model varies slightly across different datasets and metrics, it is never optimal to train one model for each individual gene.
-Instead, the performance always improves when increasing the number of genes per model from $1$ to $10$, and from $10$ to $20$.
-The performance then eventually either peaks or levels off.
-Similar results are also obtained when training \textit{UNI - Direct - ABMIL} models only on the PAM50 subset of genes on TCGA-BRCA, as shown in Table~\ref{tab:main_results_brca_pam50}.
-When progressively increasing the number of genes per model from one ($50$ models, each regressing one gene) to $50$ (a single model regressing all PAM50 genes), the performance is consistently improved from a mean Pearson correlation of $0.560\pm0.020$ to $0.576\pm0.020$.
-Training separate models for each individual PAM50 gene is not even outperforming the standard \textit{UNI - Direct - ABMIL} model trained to regress all $N=20\thinspace530$ genes (mean Pearson correlation of $0.562\pm0.020$ on PAM50).
+To further study this effect, Figure~\ref{fig:main_results_detailed_first800} evaluates performance while progressively increasing the number of genes regressed per model, ranging from the extreme case of one model per gene to a single model covering all $N\!=\!20{,}530$ evaluated genes.
+To make this analysis computationally feasible, we evaluate models only on the subset of the first $800$ genes, such that the extreme case requires training $800$ models instead of $20{,}530$.
+We observe that, while the optimal number of genes per model varies slightly across datasets and metrics, it is never optimal to train one model per gene.
+Instead, performance consistently improves when increasing the number of genes per model from $1$ to $10$, and from $10$ to $20$, after which it either peaks or levels off.